confluentinc/ksql/docs/api.rst

           "message": <Error Message>
       }

-Some endpoints may include additional fields as well that provide more context for handling the error.
+Some endpoints may include additional fields that provide more context for handling the error.

 Run a KSQL Statement
 --------------------

-The ksql resource runs a sequence of ksql statements.
-Any statement except those starting with ``SELECT`` can be run on this endpoint.
+The KSQL resource runs a sequence of KSQL statements.
+All statements, except those starting with ``SELECT``, can be run on this endpoint.
 To run ``SELECT`` statements use the ``/query`` endpoint.

 .. http:post:: /ksql

-   Run a sequence of ksql statements.
+   Run a sequence of KSQL statements.

    :json string ksql: A semicolon-delimited sequence of KSQL statements to run.
    :json map streamsProperties: Property overrides to run the statements with.
 Refer to the :ref:`Config Reference <ksql-param-reference>` for details on properties that can be set.
-   :json string streamsProperties[<property-name>]: The value of the property named by property-name.
-Both the value and property-name should be strings.
+   :json string streamsProperties[``property-name``]: The value of the property named by ``property-name``.
+Both the value and ``property-name`` should be strings.

-   The response json is an array of result objects.
-The contents of each result object depends on the statement for which it is returning results.
+   The response JSON is an array of result objects.
+The result object contents depend on the statement that it is returning results for.
 The following sections detail the contents of the result objects by statement.

    **CREATE, DROP, TERMINATE**

-   :>json string statementText: The ksql statement for which the result is being returned.
+   :>json string statementText: The KSQL statement whose result is being returned.
    :>json string commandId: A string that identifies the requested operation.
-This id can be used to poll the result of the operation using the status endpoint.
+You can use this ID to poll the result of the operation using the status endpoint.
-   :>json string commandStatus.status: One of QUEUED, PARSING, EXECUTING, TERMINATED, SUCCESS, or ERROR :>json string commandStatus.message: Detailed message about the status of the execution of the statement.
+   :>json string commandStatus.status: One of QUEUED, PARSING, EXECUTING, TERMINATED, SUCCESS, or ERROR.
+   :>json string commandStatus.message: Detailed message regarding the status of the execution statement.

    **LIST STREAMS, SHOW STREAMS**

-   :>json string statementText: The ksql statement for which the result is being returned.
+   :>json string statementText: The KSQL statement whose result is being returned.
    :>json array  streams: List of streams.
    :>json string streams[i].name: The name of the stream.
    :>json string streams[i].topic: The topic backing the stream.